3D-rendered coronavirus with spike proteins.

 President Trump Issues New Guidelines to Combat Coronavirus Spread

-President Trump recognized the severity of the coronavirus pandemic.
-As such, he has released strict guidelines to limit Americans' interactions in the next two weeks.
+President Trump recognized the severity of the coronavirus pandemic and released strict guidelines to limit Americans' interactions in the next two weeks.
 This will also augment doctors' and hospitals' duty to respond to those affected.
-He has released guidelines for Americans to avoid gathering in groups of more than ten people.
-Everyone must avoid eating and drinking at food courts, bars, or restaurants.
+For example, Americans should avoid gathering in groups of more than ten people, and everyone must avoid eating and drinking at food courts, bars, or restaurants.

 Moreover, attending work and school must be avoided as much as possible.
 The President has also recommended that those who experienced minor symptoms stay at home, although it is not mandatory.